firedrakeproject/firedrake/doc/sphinx/source/ir.rst

   underlying backend.

-To maximize the outcome of the transformation process, it is important that kernels are written as simple as possible.
-That is, premature optimizations, possibly for a specific backend, might be harmful for performance.
+To maximize the outcome of the transformation process, it is important that kernels are written as simply as possible.
+That is, premature optimization, possibly for a specific backend, might harm performance.

 A minimal language, the so-called PyOP2 Kernel Domain-Specific Language, is used to trigger specific transformations.
 If we had had a parser from C